 Cafs actively fosters diversity and inclusion across all levels of our organisation.
 We are White Ribbon and Rainbow Tick accredited.
 We recognise that Aboriginal and Torres Strait Islander Peoples are the First Nations Peoples of Australia, and we are committed to reconciliation.

 Our Complaints and Feedback Policy underscores our commitment to encouraging feedback from our clients and community.
 At Cafs, we view all feedback as an opportunity to improve our service for those we support.
-Cafs clients can leave feedback via this online form.
+Cafs clients can leave feedback.

 Cafs is committed to producing quality outcomes for the people and communities we serve.
 We maintain a robust quality management system and strive to continually improve our systems and processes.